 Less than 50 copies of this particular release exist with the picture sleeve, owing to the fact that the band quickly decided that they would rather it was released on 12″ so that it could be put forth as an EP.
 Thus, the 3D EP was born and released in late 1977 by Virgin Records.
 Nowadays, these 7 inch rarities go for anything between $2000 and $5000, depending on the condition they have been kept in over all these years gone by.

 My favorite XTC release is a record that is not even released under this name.
 In 1984, they formed the spin off band The Dukes of Stratosphear that was modelled after psychedelic pop groups from the 60’s, and were even publicized on Virgin Records as a long lost band from the original psychedelic era whose recordings were being remastered.

 Partridge himself imagined the band to be an amalgamation of his and everyone’s favorite bands from 1967.
 There were a few rules set into place to make sure that the music adhered to the fairly rigid initial philosophy: songs must follow the conventions of 1967 and 1968 psychedelic from the original summer of love; no more than two takes are allowed per song or individual part; and that vintage equipment should be used wherever possible.

 In reflecting on the contemporary punk movement’s antipathy toward pop music, Partridge remembers saying to producer Steve Nye:

 So, there you have it!
-Hopefully you are now feeling somewhat the wiser on the topic of rare 7 inches.
+Hopefully, you are now feeling somewhat wiser on the topic of rare 7 inches.
 Who knows – maybe you have even unearthed some dusty gold of your own and have now been validated.
 Save a piece for me at least!

 FAQs Rare 45 RPM Records